If you are interested in a pour-over coffee ratio, then you are in the right place.

 Coffee and Water Dosages

-It is most convenient to measure the ratio of coffee to water in grams.
+It is most convenient to measure the coffee to water ratio in grams.
 Most American coffee professionals use a ratio between 1:15 (1 gram of coffee to 15 grams of water) and 1:17.

 Yes, this means that both coffee and water will have to be measured by weight, not by volume.
 However, by measuring both ingredients in the same way, we greatly simplify this stage of the process by using just one measuring device: a kitchen scale.